Snuu101/Smart-Plant-Pot-Back-End/README.md

 - Setup a mySQL Database on your server
 - The mySQL Database can be created using the provided *Create_Smart-Plant-Pot_DB.sql* file
-- Put *api*, *config* and *model* Folders on your Server
+- Put the *api*, *config* and *model* folders on your Server
 - Configure the API in the config folder (see Read.me inside)

 # Database Model
-The database model shows the relation between the tables, items and the datatypes.
+The database model shows the relation between the tables, items and the data types.

 ![Database model](/Readme_Images/DatabaseModelpng.png)